-If a Borrower fails to make full and timely payment of a given PACE Charge, such PACE Charge will automatically become a "PACE Charge Lien".
-Pursuant to subdivision (c) of section 11-3005 of the New York City Administrative Code, a PACE Charge Lien is subject to the provisions of Chapters 3 and 4 of Title 11 of the New York City Administrative Code.
-Under such Chapter 3, a PACE Charge Lien accrues interest at the same statutory interest rate as a lien arising from the nonpayment of real property taxes.
+If a borrower Borrower fails to make full and timely payment of a given PACE Charge, such PACE Charge will automatically become a "PACE Charge Lien".
+Pursuant to subdivision (c) of section 11-3005 of the New York City Administrative Code, a PACE Charge Lien is subject to the provisions of chapters 3 and 4 of title Title 11 of the New York City Administrative Code.
+Under such chapter 3, a PACE Charge Lien accrues interest at the same statutory interest rate as a lien arising from the nonpayment of real property taxes.

 Each PACE Charge Lien will be included in the late payment notices sent by DOF to the related property owner.
-To the extent the City has the authority to sell or transfer tax liens to a tax lien trust (i) the City and the Lender may agree to transfer any such unpaid liens to a tax lien trust that will attempt to collect on the liens on behalf of the Lender or (ii) the Lender and a tax lien trust may agree to the sale of such liens to the trust.7
+Until recently, To the extent the City has had the authority to sell or transfer tax liens to a tax lien trust.
+Presently, however, (i) the City does not have and the Lender may agree to transfer any such authority.unpaid liens to a tax lien trust that will attempt to collect on the liens on behalf of the Lender or (ii) the Lender and a tax lien trust may agree to the sale of such liens to the trust.8

 A Lender, however, may enforce a PACE Charge Lien by any remedy available to it by contract, at law or in equity; provided, that such remedies are consistent with applicable law and all other Program requirements.
+To the extent the City receives authorization to sell or transfer tax liens as a means of enforcing the non-payment of City Charges, PACE Charge Liens may be included in such enforcement.